 Since RSV is a virus, antibiotics aren’t a treatment option.
 There is an RSV-specific inhaled breathing treatment of humidified saline that your doctor can administer through a mask and nebulizer machine.
-It’s not 100 percent effective, says Gold, but it can help with the RSV-related breathing issues that some kids experience.
+It’s not 100 percent effective, says Gold, but it can help with RSV-related breathing issues.
 However, the treatment has to be administered at your doctor’s office.
-Acetaminophen or ibuprofen can be taken to help reduce your baby’s fever and pain, but check the label to make sure that you’re giving the right dose for your child’s weight.
+Acetaminophen or ibuprofen can be used to help reduce a fever and relieve pain, but check the label to make sure that you’re giving the right dose for your child’s weight.

-Besides lots of TLC, here are some ways to keep your baby comfy.
-While it may not seem like much, these strategies, combined with plenty of rest, can help your baby feel better.
+Besides lots of TLC, these strategies, combined with plenty of rest, can help your baby feel better.

 Gold says to watch for the main symptoms of RSV, such as difficulty breathing and poor feeding, to worsen.
 When babies have difficulty breathing, it’s harder for them to feed from the breast or bottle.
 “Children can get dehydrated, so parents should watch for decreased urine output and poor feeding as signs that RSV is worsening,” says Gold.
 If you notice these symptoms, visit your doctor or the emergency room immediately.